jtw023/fonts/README.md

-## This is a collection of fonts that I like.
+## :warning: Understand what these commands will do before running them.

 ### Installation

 <details>
 	<summary>Linux</summary>

-From a terminal run:
+As a normal user open a terminal and run commands:

+Git Clone Repo to Home Directory:
 ~~~
 git clone https://github.com/jtw023/fonts.git ~$USER/
 ~~~